-8. Dealing with Allegations of Abuse Against Staff and Volunteers 20
+10. Making and Dealing With Allegations of Abuse Against Staff and Volunteers

-It is essential that any allegation of abuse made against a member of staff or volunteer is dealt with fairly, quickly and consistently in a way that provides effective protection for the child, young person or vulnerable adult and at the same time supports the person who is subject of the allegation.
+It is essential that any allegation of abuse made against a member of staff or volunteer is dealt with fairly, quickly and consistently, in a way that provides effective protection for the child, young person or vulnerable adult, and at the same time supports the person who is subject of the allegation.

-An allegation may relate to a person who may have;
+An allegation may relate to a person who has:

-- Behaved in a way that has harmed a child, young person or vulnerable adult, or may have harmed. - Possibly committed a criminal offence against or related to a child, young person or vulnerable adult. - Behaved towards a child, young person or vulnerable adult in a way that indicates that they are unsuitable to work with children.
+- Behaved in a way that has harmed a child, young person or vulnerable adult. - Possibly committed a criminal offence against or related to a child, young person or vulnerable adult. - Behaved towards a child, young person or vulnerable adult in a way that indicates that they are unsuitable to work with children.